xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 pruning, which corresponds to the `w/o prune` results in Figure 11(a).

 > **Note:** Because of Gurobi licensing issues, the results you get using limited license might
 > be different from ours.
-We show our Gurobi optimization trace in each sub-directory of `./layouts`
-> as a reference.
+This is an issue with the Gurobi solver instead of our system.

 (1) First, let's disable cluster pruning for the 24 node cluster.
 Run the following command to generate model placement with Helix: